BunkersAndBadasses/MetaDND/README.md

   Make sure having eclipse:

-  Fork the compository into a project
+  Fork the repository into a project

   Goto File -> Export -> Java -> Runnable JAR file -> Next

   Launch Configuration: Main - MetaDND

   Export Destination: Any(we use example: C:\a\MetaDND)